 Power Tip #6: Don't Ask Too Much From This Feature.
 Keep it Simple and Stick to What it Does Best

 When clients I work with start to grasp what links enable them to do, they often leap right away to wanting to share a table of contents note - or a note that links to lots of other Evernote notes in the Evernote account - with their clients [who are typically not Evernote users].
 The logic seems to be this - "If I can share one note, why not share tons of related notes about the work I'm doing for them!"
 Although *technically* possible, this starts to get complex, and is not the best use case for public notes.
 In order for this to work, all the notes that you link to from a public note must also have their public link activated and this is hard to track and confirm, and also gets very complex in a business environment where you are sharing notebooks with multiple team members who have the ability to edit, move and delete notes.
-Public notes simply are not the right workflow solution for sharing a structure of notes with non-Evernote users [there are however other ways in Evernote to tackle this - which, btw, is an excellent topic for one of my one-on-one coaching sessions].
+Public notes simply are not the right workflow solution for sharing a structure of notes with non-Evernote users [there are however other ways in Evernote to tackle this].
 Keep it simple.
 Use public note links to share single notes with outside users [which they are perfect for] and create a clear system for tracking them [see power tip #7].

 In this same vein, it is *technically* possible to share a full notebook with a public link - Evernote does offer this feature.
 However, if you are going to share a notebook with another Evernote user, work chat is a more efficient way to do this.
 And, in my experience, when sharing a notebook with a non-Evernote users via a public link, it typically creates more confusion than efficiency as the interface tends to confuse non-Evernote users who think they have to join Evernote to see the notes [the vocabulary from Evernote routes users to sign in or sign up for an Evernote account to join the notebook].
 You can view the notebook without creating an account but the instructions on how to do so are secondary in the interface and non-Evernote users tend to miss it.
 The interface messaging is geared toward getting people to sign up for an account - which makes sense if you think about it from Evernote's perspective.
-Again, sharing multiple notes with non-Evernote users is better solved through effective Evernote workflow design that takes into consideration all of Evernote's features - something I can coach you on to achieve your objectives.
+Again, sharing multiple notes with non-Evernote users is better solved through effective Evernote workflow design that takes into consideration all of Evernote's features.

 Power Tip #7: Organize Your Public Links With a Notebook or With Tags